 The website and strategy materials describe a broader Bridge direction than the current CLI alone.
 Today:- Bridge CLI is local-first

-- Bridge focuses on reading context from your own storage
+- Bridge reads context from your own storage and can expose it through MCP

 - Bridge does not yet provide a hosted cross-organization context layer